DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/jenkins.md

 This topic shows how you can integrate TestCafe tests into project build process in [Jenkins](https://jenkins.io/).

+> You may also like this [TestCafe plugin](https://plugins.jenkins.io/testcafe/) for Jenkins that attaches screenshots and videos to the Jenkins test results page.

 ## Enable Jenkins to Start the Browser UI (macOS and Linux)

 The default Jenkins configuration on macOS and Linux does not allow the CI system to start the local browser's UI.
 This section describes how to give Jenkins these permissions.